 It will be important to focus efforts on whether the care was appropriate for a given patient or condition.
-For example, a patient may receive a timely procedure, facilitated by seamless communication through service units in an episode, but the procedure may not be what was indicated for that particular patient.
+For example, a patient may receive a timely procedure, facilitated by seamless communication through service units in his or her episode of care, but the procedure may not be what was indicated for that particular patient.
 This limitation can be partially addressed by ensuring that patient-oriented outcomes are measured for a system and by placing special emphasis on system components that are closely related to quality and appropriateness of care (e.g., accurate diagnosis).

-Limitations: The Importance of Underlying Systems
+Additional Importance of Measuring the Performance of Underlying Systems

-An individual's health care cannot occur independently of established regionalized systems of emergency care.
-A limitation of the Episodes of Care approach can be seen as focusing exclusively on an individual patient's care experience, and not on the underlying emergency care and support systems.
-Important systems and population-level issues in emergency care are not adequately addressed using this approach.

-For example, system load and capacity for multiple patients are not inherent to the Episodes of Care model (e.g., a regionalized system's performance in the event of a disaster or other mass-casualty incident), This limitation can be addressed by conceptualizing that measurement of a system's preparedness, capability, and potentially expandable capacity (Phase 1) in preparation for a clinical episode or across phases of care.
-Within the RECS Episodes of Care model, emphasis is also placed on measuring a system's attempts to mitigate risk for a population (e.g., Phase 1 preparedness), the communication, coordination, and delivery of clinical care (Phase 2), and how that system performs when system load and capacity are stressed (e.g., Phase 3 performance and feedback to modify Phase 1 structures).
+Measuring could be seen as focusing exclusively on an individual patient's care experience, and not on the underlying emergency care and support systems.
+Important systems and populationlevel issues in emergency medical care may not be addressed adequately using this approach.
+For example, system load and capacity for multiple patients are not inherent to the episodes of care model (e.g., a regionalized system's performance in the event of a disaster or other mass-casualty incident).
+This limitation can be addressed by conceptualizing a modified episodes of care model: measurement of a system's preparedness, capability, and potentially expandable capacity in preparation for a clinical episode or across phases of care as a key component of Phase 1.
+Within the REMCS episodes of care model, emphasis is also placed on measuring a system's attempts to mitigate risk for a population (e.g., Phase 1 preparedness), the communication, coordination, and delivery of clinical care (Phase 2), and how that system performs when system load and capacity are stressed (e.g., Phase 3 performance and feedback to modify Phase 1 structures).

 Another limitation is that this approach essentially focuses on Episodes of Care within a given regionalized system or organization and therefore does not inherently create comparisons between various organizations with similar systems.
 This approach focuses on creating a platform of continuity within a system, to evaluate completely that system's units and transitions, rather than on comparing similar elements and relationships across systems.
-For example, an Episode of Care paradigm may provide a thorough and novel approach to measuring a regionalized Segment Elevation Myocardial Infarction (STEMI) system, but may not necessarily identify or highlight subtle differences between one regionalized STEMI system and another.
+For example, an episode of care paradigm may provide a thorough and novel approach to measuring a regionalized Segment Elevation Myocardial Infarction (STEMI) system, but may not necessarily identify or highlight subtle differences between one regionalized STEMI system and another.
 Although many systems may "meet" given performance metrics, important differences and efficiencies may be present across systems that would improve healthcare delivery and quality if applied broadly.
-Deliberate emphasis should be placed on comparing Episodes of Care across institutions for similar clinical conditions in order to take advantage of evaluating system-specific efficiencies that may translate to other organizations or systems.
+Deliberate emphasis should be placed on comparing episodes of care across institutions for similar clinical conditions to take advantage of evaluating system-specific efficiencies that may translate to other organizations or systems.
+In addition, there is a need to compare and evaluate episodes of care for patients, time periods, and discrete events across REMCS systems.